Choose the right espresso machine

 Faster startup and recovery time.

-More reliable with less components to fail.
+More reliable with fewer components to fail.

 Affordable long-term repair as they are easier to repair.